Vinil247/singapore-airlines-nlp-analysis/extra.md

 [![WandB](https://img.shields.io/badge/WandB-Experiment%20Tracking-orange)](https://wandb.ai/)

 ## ✨ Summary
-This project builds a domain-specific sentiment analysis system for Singapore Airlines using 10K+ customer reviews (2018-2024).
-Using semi-supervised learning, we combined zero-shot pseudo-labeling with manual validation to create a high-quality training set, then fine-tuned transformer models (DistilBERT and RoBERTa) with Focal Loss to handle severe class imbalance.
-The pipeline integrates sentiment predictions with BERTopic to surface operational themes driving customer satisfaction over time, quantified through a custom Impact Index and temporal tracking, revealing distinct pre-pandemic and post-recovery customer experience shifts, quantified through net sentiment.
+This project builds a domain-specific sentiment analysis system for Singapore Airlines using 10K+ customer reviews (2018-2024).Using semi-supervised learning, the pipeline combines zero-shot pseudo-labeling with a confidence-based automated refinement step to construct a high-quality, domain-aware dataset with three sentiment classes: Positive, Negative, and Mixed.
+Transformer models (DistilBERT and RoBERTa) were fine-tuned using Focal Loss to address class imbalance and tracked with Weights & Biases for full reproducibility and experiment comparison.
+Sentiment outputs were integrated with BERTopic to identify operational themes, compute a custom Impact Index, and analyze pre- and post-pandemic sentiment trends, revealing measurable shifts in customer experience across key service points.

-Complete with WandB experiment tracking and modular design, this demonstrates an end-to-end applied NLP workflow from data preparation to actionable business insights
+> Demonstrating an end-to-end applied NLP workflow from data preparation to actionable business insights.

 - ---